Health benefits of quitting smoking

 Health risks associated with smoking

 Smoking is the top cause of preventable illness and premature deaths in the UK, accounting for over 77,000 deaths each year in England alone.
 Smoking has been found to cause lung cancer, respiratory diseases, heart disease and has been connected to a variety of other cancers and serious illnesses.
-Smoking has also been found to increase the chances of having erectile dysfunction (ED), problems with fertility (female fertility can be as much as 30% lower in smokers), gum disease and psoriasis.
+Smoking has also been found to increase the chances of having erectile dysfunction (ED), problems with fertility, gum disease and psoriasis.

 Benefits of stopping smoking